 - A copy of the organization's revised bylaws

-- The organization's current list of student officers in good academic standing
+- A list of student officers in good academic standing

 - A cover letter stating the organization's desire to seek College recognition

-4. The Student Government Association will discuss the bylaws and make a formal recommendation to the Vice President for Strategic Initiatives regarding the new organization's petition for institutional recognition.
+4. The Student Government Association will discuss the bylaws and make a formal recommendation to the Vice President for Strategic Initiatives and Dean of Students regarding the new organization's petition for institutional recognition.

-5. The Vice President for Strategic Initiatives, in light of the recommendation of the Student Government Association, and any other related information, will make a final decision regarding institutional recognition, subject to approval by the President of the College.
+5. The Vice President for Strategic Initiatives or their designee, in light of the recommendation of the Student Government Association, and any other related information, will make a final decision regarding institutional recognition.
+Final recognition is subject to approval by the President of the College.

 The following additional stipulations will be required of any students seeking to start a new Greek fraternity or sorority on campus.
-(These do not apply to honoraries with Greek letters.)
-For more information about national Greek organizations, consult NPC & NIC (npcwomen.org and nicindy.org)
+Additional steps may be required for students who are looking to bring organizations with national affiliations to Daemen College.
+Honor societies with Greek letters should follow the new student organization process.

 - The newly forming group must have a minimum of 8 founding members (all Daemen College students in good academic standing).